-- 3.1 National policy and the North Dorset Local Plan both recognise the importance of community facilities in people's lives.
-They include policies that try to ensure that such facilities are retained, unless they are no longer needed or viable to run. - 3.2 The Neighbourhood Plan household survey was used to identify the facilities that were considered as particularly important by the local community.
+3.1 National policy and the North Dorset Local Plan both recognise the importance of community facilities in people's lives.
+They include policies that try to ensure that such facilities are retained, unless they are no longer needed or viable to run.

+3.2 The Neighbourhood Plan household survey was used to identify the facilities that were considered as particularly important by the local community.
 These are listed in Table 1 that follows, and their locations shown on the Policies Map.
 Some facilities are obviously better used or more valued than others, however all those facilities listed were felt to be important by the majority of local residents responding to the household questionnaire.

 Table 1.
-Community buildings and recreational facilities
+Community v buildings and re creational facilities

-racio = Commonity contamigo orran jaroni ereo

 Ref Facility Used a lot 2 Rated highly 3

 CF1 Memorial Hall and play area ✓ 95%

-CF 2 Community shop, Cafe and Post Office ✓ 89%
+CF2 Community shop, Cafe and Post Office ✓ 89%

-CF 3 Motcombe primary school 74%
+CF3 Motcombe primary school 74%

 CF4 St. Mary's church and churchyard 85%

-CF 5 Methodist chapel / hall 65%
+CF5 Methodist chapel / hall 65%

 CF6 The Coppleridge Inn public house 84%

-CF 7 Turnpike Showground 80%
+CF7 Turnpike Showground 80%

 CF8 Port Regis School (shared facilities) 67%

-- 3.3 In addition to the facilities listed, Motcombe Meadows and the Memorial Hall Field are valued recreation spaces, and these are proposed for special protection as Local Green Spaces.
-It is anticipated that with the increased population, improvements may need to be made to the Meadows in terms of a sports area and extension to the area managed for allotments. - 3.4 The Memorial Hall is reaching full capacity for many of the activities it hosts, and is turning away bookings because there is simply not enough hours in the day to meet demand.
+3.3 In addition to the facilities listed, Motcombe Meadows and the Memorial Hall Field are valued recreation spaces, and these are proposed for special protection as Local Green Spaces.
+It is anticipated that with the increased population, improvements may need to be made to the Meadows in terms of a sports area and extension to the area managed for allotments.

+3.4 The Memorial Hall is reaching full capacity for many of the activities it hosts, and is turning away bookings because there is simply not enough hours in the day to meet demand.
 It therefore makes sense to expand the existing facility to meet the growing demand, which will increase further as the population expands.
-Plans have been developed to build a new 16m x 8m hall adjoining the existing hall.
-This will provide ancillary floorspace for regular users such as Scouts, the Youth Club, Tai Chi and other activities, together with toilets and a small kitchen.
-The current on-site car parking provision will also need to be extended.
+In 2019 a new 16m x 8m hall adjoining the existing hall was built.
+This has provided ancillary floorspace for regular users such as Scouts, the Youth Club, Tai Chi and other activities, together with toilets and a small kitchen.
+The current on-site car parking provision will

+3 2017 household questionnaire returns - percentage of respondents stating they rated the facility as important or very important also need to be extended.
 The play area, that has recently transferred from a charitable trust to the Parish Council, also requires upgrading with up to date equipment for all ages.

-2017 household questionnaire returns - at least 50% of respondents stated they use the facility at least monthly or more frequently
+2 2017 household questionnaire returns - at least 50% of respondents stated they use the facility at least monthly or more frequently